aktos-io/aecad/README.md

     - Copy-n-paste will create another instance of a sub-circuit.
 References will be stored as changes in each instance.
     - Any instance will be made unique (like in SketchUP)
     - Any instance's class can be changed to another class (sub-circuit).
+      - Current references may or may not be changed.
+This will be left to the user.
     - Any selection can be turned into a sub-circuit in-place.
   - Dependency tracking for sub-circuits
 - Schematic time design rules (see Advanced desing rules)